snackk/Arduino_BSmartCar/README.md

 # Arduino_BSmartCar
 Bluetooth interface using 4WD Smart Car library for the Arduino.
+Dependency on Arduino_SmartCar.

 In the following schematic i used a HC-06 bluetooth: